- 1 The Vagina

 Your post sex hygiene is important too so make sure to clean accordingly.

 There is no shame in this as it is a concern when it comes to sexual intimacy with a partner.
 Again, there is no need to flood your system with fruity juices.
 This will not only fill you up with too much sugar but you cannot maintain it by drinking gallons of juice every day.
 Instead, practice proper hygiene, nutrition, work on balancing the flora in your digestive system and your natural taste should right itself into something mild and neutral.
 If after making positive changes to your lifestyle you still have a concern about the taste and or smell of your vagina, then you need to speak to your doctor or gynecologist.
+Read our guide on how to make your vagina taste good for more tips.

 Just as you have a natural body smell, the same applies to your vagina.
 Pheromones aside, your natural smell is not supposed to be offensive to you or anyone else.
 A bad odor may indicate an infection and should be checked by a doctor as soon as possible.